-Audio system design has historically been carried out by the sound system contractors with the dual goal of reducing emissions, whilst maintaining acceptable performance for the artist's requirements.
+Audio system design was carried out by the sound system contractors with the dual goal of reducing emissions, whilst maintaining acceptable performance for the artist's requirements.
 On this occasion we are satisfied that the systems provided for event was of an appropriate professional standard and level of performance.